-Summaries: Most of the episode summaries in the early seasons are fine, but a few could be written in a better way if you are familiar with the episode.
-Always remember that it's an editor's judgment as to whether an existing summary should be replaced with a new one.
+Summaries: Most of the episode summaries are fine, but a few could be written in a better way if you are familiar with the episode.
+Always remember that it's an editor's judgement as to whether an existing summary should be replaced with a new one.
 Do not copy an already existing summary from somewhere else and swap a few words around...use your own impressions of what the episode is about, and leave out any major spoilers.
-If you haven't actually seen the episode, it's better to leave the existing summary and let someone who has actually seen the episode write it.

 Recaps: Many episodes still need recaps, so bring them on.
 Make sure they are well written and complete.
 I won't accept a recap submission if I have to rewrite most of it myself.

-Cast/Crew Info: Cast listings were a TVtome mess when I took over the guide, so later seasons still have inaccurate listings.
-I've checked most of the credits against the episode credits themselves for the first 2 seasons, and I'm working on Season 3 now.
+Cast/Crew Info: Cast is mostly complete already, but that's not to say that there's not a mistake or omission here or there (or the use of duplicate IDs).
+I've checked most of the credits against the episode credits themselves.
 I'll likely reject "uncredited" additions that are taken from sites such as IMdb, since no one knows if they are correct or not.
-As far as Crew submissions, completeness is required...don't submit just a few crew members, submit them all in one submission.
-Do not use the character field for extra info, such as aliases or dates...many episodes still have this pointless info listed, but I'm stripping it out as I'm correcting the cast listings.
-It's acceptable to add detail to the character field for crew members, but only if it is relevant and necessary (such as "Director--Underwater Scenes")--but no aliases, dates, union salutations, etc. A clean guide is a better guide, and such info is better added as a note or to the actors' guides.
+As far as Crew submissions, completeness is required...don't submit just a few crew memebers, submit them all in one submission.
+Do not use the character field for extra info, such as aliases or years.
+It's acceptable to add detail to the character field for crew members, but only if it is relevant and necessary (such as "Director--Underwater Scenes".)

 Notes: Notes are "off-screen" events that pertain to the episode (or the show in general) such as tidbits regarding production.
 Plot points are not Notes.

 Quotes: Make sure they're interesting and short.
-The McCoys use a lot of slang, so use the slang in the quotes as well.
-Use the characters' first names as I explained above.
+Remember that I can check them against the episode subtitles.
+Use the complete character names as I explained above.
 Do not transcribe entire scenes.

 Trivia: Be sure that Trivia contributions relate to something actually seen or heard in the episode that a viewer might miss the first time around.
 Plot points are not trivia.
 Be aware of the difference between Trivia and Notes.
 Also, I'm not a big fan of bloopers.
 I don't consider anything that can be rationally explained, or rationalized by a scene edit, to be a blooper.
 The events of a TV show rarely take place in real time, and it's the viewer's blooper to think that they do.
 If a character drops a hat in one scene, but has it back in a later scene, then as far as I am concerned, the character put the hat back on during the scene transition.
 True bloopers like a mike boom in the shot are welcome contributions, but let's otherwise keep Trivia relevant and interesting.

-Allusions: There are a few, but not a lot of allusions in a show like this.
+Allusions: There are plenty of allusions in a show like this.
 Most Allusion contributions are speculative by their very nature, but use common sense and a little bit of research for these.
 Try to make the allusion blurb informatively complete.
-Be aware of the proper way to write an Allusion blurb that is based upon a passing (direct) reference; simple definitions are not good Allusion submissions, so be sure to explain how it relates to the scene/character/etc. If you have any question about how to do this properly, PM me first...I'm glad to help.
+Be aware of the proper way to write an Allusion blurb that is based upon a passing (direct) reference.
+If you have any question about how to do this, PM me first...I'm glad to help.